You can search this SPD section by section or click here to create a single searchable document.

 Copayment for office visits/lab work when provided by a primary care physician; higher copayment when provided by a specialist.

 When you use Medical POS II network providers for office visits, you are not subject to the annual deductible.
-You pay a copayment for each office visit, including most related lab work and radiology performed by a POS II network provider.
+You pay a copayment for each office visit, which may include related lab work and radiology performed by a POS II network provider.

-A copayment does not apply to more extensive tests, including complex imaging (i.e., CT scans, MRI, MRA, PET/SPECT), radiopharmaceutical stress tests, angiography myelography, MUGA scans and sleep studies, which are subject to the deductible and coinsurance.
+More extensive tests, including complex imaging (i.e., CT scans, MRI, MRA, PET/SPECT), radiopharmaceutical stress tests, angiography myelography, MUGA scans and sleep studies, and office or out-patient surgery and associated diagnostic lab and xray services are subject to the deductible and coinsurance.

 If an injection (other than an injection into a vein or artery) is received in a network doctor's office without an office visit, the copayment will be the actual cost of the injection or the office visit copayment, whichever is less.
 For infusion therapy and chemotherapy, a fixed copayment only applies to the office visit.
 All other related services are subject to the plan’s deductible and/or coinsurance.
 Allergy serum dispensed by a network doctor is reimbursed at coinsurance after the deductible.